Alan316/ttt2/README.md

 # ttt2

-This a website I created stictly for my portfolio
+This website was created stictly for my portfolio

 This website is not affiliated with or endorsed by Bandai Namco Entertainment America.